sundar19/AutoRCCar/computer/README.md

 Thanks @ryangmolina use the link to download xml files for left arrow sign https://github.com/ryangmolina/rpi-car-arrow-detection-using-cascade-classifier/tree/master/haar_trained_xml
 Use a left arrow image to turn the car left side similar can be done for right

+Use rc_driver.py & rc_driver_helper.py (OR) if you want the car to turn left to left arrow sign use rc_driver3.py & rc_driver_helper3.py